No. 1 South Carolina women beat Creighton, reach Final Four

 EXPECTATIONS MET

-South Carolina’s Dawn Staley entered the season with a high bar to reach after the school gave her a $22.4 million megadeal last October.
+Staley entered the season with a high bar to reach after the school gave her a $22.4 million megadeal last October.
 Interim President Harris Pastides said at the time they expected a lot from Staley.
-She certainly delivered this yea, as her team was No. 1 the entire season and finished with the latest trip to the Final Four.
+She certainly delivered this year, as her team was No. 1 the entire season and finished with the latest trip to the Final Four.
 The Gamecocks will seek their second tournament title after winning it all in 2017.

 “She’s done so much for the game of basketball,” Boston said.
 “She deserves everything’s she’s getting and she deserves more.”